CNSKnight/nodeFeeter-express4/README.md

 # nodeFeeter-express4
-An express 4 app delivering a portion of a Twitter feed for an @screen_name
+An express 4 server app delivering a portion of a Twitter feed for an @screen_name

 ## Installation
 *Tested with NodeJS v0.12.7*